SAP-archive/teched2021-DEV161/exercises/ex0/README.md

 # Preparation

 Here we start the excercise and see whether everything is ready to go.
-Please make sure you will have all the necessay prerequsistes listed below ready.
+Please make sure you have all the necessary prerequsistes listed below.
 If not, please raise your voice during the meeting so that we can assist you early in the session.

 ## Prerequisites